georgeantonopoulos/jpg-to-hdri-converter/README.md

 # JPG to HDRI Converter

-This repository contains a machine learning model designed to convert 8-bit JPG images to 16-bit High Dynamic Range Images (HDRI).
+This repository contains a model created using The Foundry's CopyCat tool, designed to convert 8-bit JPG images to 16-bit High Dynamic Range Images (HDRI).
 The model is currently at an early training stage and is expected to improve over time.

 ## Prerequisites